 When is the rent payable?

-Rent is paid on a monthly basis on the first working day of each month.
-Our preferred method of payment is by standing order or bank transfer.
+Rent is paid on a monthly basis on the first working day of each month and is payable by standing order or bank transfer.

 When is the first rent due?

 On moving in day, you will be required to pay the first month’s rent plus the pro-rated rent for the remainder of the current month.
 This will be payable by bank transfer,credit/debit card with following rent payments to be made by standing order or bank transfer.